ErikUmble/JackBitmapEditor/README.md

 ##### Shift Buttons
 Moves the enire drawing one pixel in the direction specified.
 Keeps track of the amount shifted in each direction to include a buffer that erases the parts of previous frames in which the sprite has moved out of.
 To remove this buffer effect, use 'Clear Shift.'
+The code generated to erase previous frame parts only considered absolute shift (5 shifts up and 2 shifts down is equivalent to 3 shifts up); if this seems counterintuitive or unhelpful, let me know and I will consider changing the behavior.

 ##### Invert
 Switches all white pixels to black and vice-versa.